-- 1. exp posttraumatic stress disorder/

-- 2. ("post traumatic stress disorder" or "posttraumatic stress disorder" or PTSD).ti,ab.

-- 3. exp treatment/

-- 4. exp stimulation/

-- 5. exp electroconvulsive shock/

-- 6. exp TELEMEDICINE/

-- 7. exp counseling/

-- 8. exp support groups/

-- 9. (therap\ or psychotherap\ or counsel\ or nonpharma\ or non-pharma\).ti,ab.

-- 10. ("alternative medicine" or acupuncture or "animal assist\" or art or "cell phone" or "cognitive behavior\" or CBT or complementary or dance or drama or electroconvulsive or ECT or exercise or "eye movement desensitization and reprocessing" or EMDR or family or "hyperbaric oxygen\" or integrated or meditation or "mind body" or mindfulness or music or "prolonged exposure" or relaxation or "seeking safety" or "self help" or "tai chi" or "tai ji" or "text messag\" or "transcranial magnetic stimulation" or TMS or yoga).ti,ab.
+- 1. exp posttraumatic stress disorder/ or ("post traumatic stress disorder" or "posttraumatic stress disorder" or PTSD).ti,ab. - 2. exp treatment/ or exp stimulation/ or exp electroconvulsive shock/ or exp TELEMEDICINE/ or exp counseling/ or exp support groups/ or (therap or psychotherap or counsel or nonpharma or non-pharma).ti,ab. or ("alternative medicine" or acupuncture or "animal assist" or art or "cell phone" or "cognitive behavior" or CBT or complementary or dance or drama or electroconvulsive or ECT or exercise or "eye movement desensitization and reprocessing" or EMDR or family or "hyperbaric oxygen" or integrated or meditation or "mind body" or mindfulness or music or "prolonged exposure" or relaxation or "seeking safety" or "self help" or "tai chi" or "tai ji" or "text messag" or "transcranial magnetic stimulation" or TMS or yoga).ti,ab. - 3. treatment effectiveness evaluation/ or Treatment Outcomes/ or followup studies/ or (random or control or trial or sham or placebo or blind or dumm or mask).ti,ab

-- 11. (1 or 2) and (or/3-10)